Agua de Mango (Mango Agua Fresca)

 Last, add the mango mixture to a large pitcher and mix in the remaining water.
 Taste for sweetness and add more lime juice or sugar if needed.

-Serve agua de mango in glasses over ice cubes or store in the fridge until nicely chilled (about 2 hours).
+Serve your mango agua fresca in glasses over ice cubes or store in the fridge until nicely chilled (about 2 hours).

 Notes & Tips